Pro-rata Calculation Methods

 There is no firm rule on how the calculations should be performed.
 Some methods suit certain scenarios better than others and some are more or less generous than others, the chosen method is really at the discretion of the employer.

-PayRun.io current supports three differing pro-rata methods, each is explained in detail below using the following example employee who is starting employment with the company mid way through September.
+PayRun.io current supports five differing pro-rata methods, each is explained in detail below using the following example employee who is starting employment with the company mid way through September.

 - Pay frequency: Monthly